SidetrekAI/sidetrek/src/README.md

 ## Demo

-- Start recording: `asciinema rec demo.cast`
+- Open the Warp terminal and set the correct Zoom
-- Stop recording: `ctrl + d`
+- Record with quicktime (shift + cmd + 5)
-- Replay in terminal: `asciinema play demo.cast`
+- Go to veed.io and edit -> then 2x the video
-- Convert to gif: `agg --font-family Hack --no-loop demo.cast demo.gif`
+- Convert the resulting mp4 to webp

 ## Gotchas